marychellecarreon/React-Native_Netflix/README.md

  - Install the XDE from https://expo.io/

  - Clone the repository and open as new project in XDE.
-   Click share on XDE and input your email add so that you can open in your mobile.
+   Click 'SHARE' on XDE and input your email add so that you can open in your mobile.
  ```sh
     $ git clone https://github.com/marychellecarreon/React-Native_Netflix.git
  ```

- - Clone the repository and open as new project in XDE.
-   Click "SHARE" on XDE and input your email add so that you can open in your mobile.

  - Expo.io will send a link wherein you can view your app, click the link and you should see the output same as below: